Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

    ```
    sdx_analyze  profile  –f html -i ./profile_summary.csv
+   firefox profile_summary.html
    ```

 *  In the Profile Summary, in the *Kernel Execution* section, the kernel execution time displays as 175.286 ms.

 *  The theoretical number expected from the kernel running at 250M HZ clock and processing eight words in parallel is as follows:

-   Number of words/(Clock freq * (Parallelization factor in Kernel) =    401022976/(250\*1000000\*8) = 174.86 ms
+   Number of words/(Clock freq * Parallelization factor in Kernel) =    401022976/(250\*1000000\*8) = 174.86 ms

    As you can see, the compute time of kernel closely matches with the theoretical number.
-The time spent in data transfers can be seen from the *Top Memory Writes* and *Top Memory Reads* sections.
-* The time spent is sum of time spent in writes and reads, that is 410.979 + 29.645 = 440.624 ms.

 ### Timeline Trace Analysis